knrdhz/personalspace/src/pages/posts/2020/01/28/configuring-firewall-with-nginx/configuring-firewall-with-nginx.md

     - Tutorial
     - Backend
 layout: layout
+teaser: I got blocked and here's the solution I've found.
+No more bad firewalls breaking your workflow.
 ---

 When I was trying to establish a reverse proxy in front of the NodeJS server that runs this very website I accepted the common recommendation and decided to use NGINX.
 I followed the tutorials and documentation, and soon enough I was all happy to test my config and see it rocking on my Raspberry PI.